Monday, March 28, 2011

 Kate Chase Pitzarella, Golden Swenson,

-Scott Trimble, Pierre Hue, Manny Padilla,
+Scott Trimble, Pierre Hue (Uncredited),

-and Wade Whitman (Uncredited)
+Wade Whitman (Uncredited)

 Stunt Coordinator – Troy Robinson